Sachin11211/superstore-sales-dashboard-/README.md

 ## Author

-Built as a portfolio project for data science and business management roles.
+Built as a portfolio project.